videlalvaro/rabbitmq-stream/README.md

 of RabbitMQ brokers, at some point all message traffic will go to the node where the queue lives.
 What this plugin does is to give you a centralized place where to send your messages, plus __load balancing__ across many nodes, by adding queues to the other nodes in the cluster.

+The advantage of this setup is that the queues from where your consumers will get messages will be local to the node where they are connected.
+On the other hand, the producers don't need to care about what's behind the exchange.

 All the plumbing to __automatically maintain__ the stream queues is done by the plugin.
 If you add more nodes to the cluster, then the plugin will __automatically create queues in those nodes__.